United Kingdom

 You must drive on the left-side, like in Barbados.

-Speed limits in the United Kingdom are expressed in miles per hour (mph).
+There are many speed cameras in the United Kingdom.
+Speed limits are expressed in miles per hour (mph).
+Always observe the speed limit.
+Road traffic laws are strictly enforced in the United Kingdom.
 Unless road signs indicate otherwise, the speed limits are as follows—

 A 'carriageway' is like a highway in Barbados and a 'motorway' is like a super highway.